algorandfoundation/algokit-cli/docs/features/tasks/wallet.md

 ### Add

 This command adds an address or account to be stored against a named alias.
 If the `--mnemonic` flag is used, it will prompt the user for a mnemonic phrase interactively using masked input.
 If the `--force` flag is used, it will allow overwriting an existing alias.
+Maximum number of aliases that can be stored at a time is 50.

 ```bash
 $ algokit wallet add [OPTIONS] ALIAS_NAME